camunda-community-hub/camunda-tasklist-client-java/README.md

 ## Versioning

 The version of this project will match the corresponding version of Camunda 8 Tasklist.
-For example, version `8.3.0` of this library should be compatible with `8.3.0` of Camunda 8 Tasklist.
+For example, version `8.3.0-alpha6` of this library is compatible with `8.3.0-alpha6` of Camunda 8 Tasklist.

+> [!NOTE]
+> This project was created in October 2023 right before the 8.3 release.
+This [camunda-tasklist-client-java](https://github.com/camunda-community-hub/camunda-tasklist-client-java) graphql java implementation can be used for `8.2.x` and older versions.